 I’m not a big pixel peeper.
 I don’t do ‘wall tests’ or compare bokeh side-by-side for ‘creaminess.’
 I often love or hate lenses based on factors that aren’t easy to articulate.

-When changing to Sony, I went for the same focal lengths I used with my Nikon.
+When changing to Sony a7III lenses, I went for the same focal lengths I used with my Nikon.
 We shoot primes exclusively, and most of our work is shot on 35mm or 85mm.

 I was lucky a friend was selling a Zeiss 85mm f/1.8, and it’s fantastic.
 Because of its shape and design, one of our brides referred to it as the ‘bell-end lens’.
 I’m still not sure if I love or hate that nickname.

 Because we had already spent a gazillion pounds changing everything, we settled on the Sigma 35mm f/1.4 DG HSM Art as our 35mm go-to.
 They are much cheaper than Sony’s 35mm SEL T* FE f/1.4 but sharp and quick.